Invitation for consultation

 CGG thanks all stakeholders who have taken the time to provide feedback to date and encourages others to provide detailed information on any areas or times of particular importance to their functions, interests or activities, such that impacts can be minimised further.

-• CGG has an approved environment plan for its Sauropod 3D Marine Seismic Survey (MSS), located in the eastern Bedout Sub-basin, approximately 120 km from the West Australian coast at Pardoo and 230 km from Broome.
-The survey will take a maximum of 60 days to acquire within the acquisition window of January to May 2024 or 2025.
+CGG has an accepted environment plan for its Sauropod 3D Marine Seismic Survey (MSS), located in the eastern Bedout Sub-basin, approximately 120 km from the West Australian coast at Pardoo and 230 km from Broome.
+The survey will take a maximum of 60 days to acquire within the acquisition window of January to May 2026 or 2027.

 The Activity Area encompasses the area within which the activity will occur (the Operational Area) plus a buffer within which a change to ambient environmental conditions may occur due to planned activities.